 Connecting Riverfront Park and the 16th Street Mall is the Millennium Bridge.
 It resembles the mast of a great ship, stretching an impressive 200 feet into the sky.

 Before dinner, browse a while at Tattered Cover Book Store, one of the largest independent booksellers in the country.

 ROCKMOUNT RANCH WEAR

 A Denver original, fashion pioneer "Papa" Jack Weil invented the Western snap-button shirt and opened shop back in 1946.
 He sold his shirts to presidents and rock stars alike, including Eric Clapton and Bruce Springsteen.
 Stop by the Rockmount flagship store and museum to browse the incredible selection of Western-style shirts, hats and accessories.

 HAPPY HOURS, DINNER, NIGHTLIFE AND BEYOND

 LoDo comes alive when the sun goes down.
 Grab cheap drinks and appetizers during the hard-to-beat happy hours.
 Then explore the neighborhood's happening cuisine scene.
-Larimer Square is ground zero for some of the city's most acclaimed restaurants, including Rioja, TAG and Euclid Hall.
+Larimer Square is ground zero for some of the city's most acclaimed restaurants, including Rioja and TAG.
 Once you've filled up on food, take in LoDo's glamorous nightlife.
 There are also plenty of beer hot spots, of course, including Great Divide Brewing, Wynkoop Brewing Co. and Freshcraft.